dassencio/imdb-movie-search/README.md

 ### Visualizing results with VisiData

-If you’re working in a GitHub Codespace or VS Code devcontainer, you can use [VisiData](https://visidata.org/) (to explore the generated file interactively by running:
+If you're working in a GitHub Codespace or VS Code devcontainer, you can use [VisiData](https://visidata.org/) to explore the generated file interactively by running:

 ```bash